-No!
-There are several different styles of Champagne.
-Apart from vintage and grower differences, the wine can, as explained earlier, be a single grape variety or a blend between Chardonnay, Pinot Noir and Pinot Meunier.
-Besides the usual Champagne you can also find rosé Champagne.
-These usually have soft aromas of strawberries and are a little fruitier.
-Finally the designation ‘Brut’, indicating that a wine is dry, can be replaced by ‘Extra Brut’ and ‘Brut Nature’, which means that they are even drier (see some of the Egly-Ouriet we carry).
-On the other hand ‘Demi-Sec’ and ‘Sec’ indicate that the Champagne is semi sweet or sweet.
-These wines are fantastic food pairing options for spicier courses and dessert.
+Certainly not!
+Vintage and grower differences aside, there are several different styles of Champagne.
+Some wines are a single grape variety, while others are a blend between Chardonnay, Pinot Noir and Pinot Meunier.
+Besides traditional Champagne, one also finds rosé Champagnes.
+These tend to be fruitier, with soft aromas of strawberries - simply delicious.
+Finally, one may notice that bottles often bear the designation ‘Brut’, indicating that a wine is dry.
+This may sometimes be replaced with ‘Extra Brut’ or ‘Brut Nature’, meaning that the variety is even drier.
+On the other hand ‘Demi-Sec’ and ‘Sec’ indicate that the Champagne is semi-sweet or sweet.
+These wines make for the perfect pairing with spicy food, or for a delicious dessert.

 2. WHY DOES SOME CHAMPAGNE SHOW THE VINTAGE WHILE SOME DOES NOT?

 A non-vintage Champagne is made from a blend of wine that comes from different years.
 The advantage is that the winemaker can ensure, through blending, that taste and aroma are consistent through the years.
 Blending allows each Champagne house to develop their own style - some might even call it a "mood".

 The grapes for a vintage Champagne, on the other hand, come only from one year’s harvest.
 As such, Champagne can only be made during good years, and as no other wines can be blended in, each vintage develops a unique profile.

 Champagne is stored the same as any other wine.
 The most important factors to consider for storage are light and temperature.
 Make sure that the wine is kept in a cool, slightly humid place, and always away from bright light.
 If possible lay the bottle down horizontally - this helps to keep the cork moist and prevents it from drying out and turning brittle.